rit-k8s-rdma/docs/docs/index.md

 # Welcome to `rit-k8s-rdma` docs

-intro paragraph about what this project does.
-Pluses and minuses of it......
+This project aims to develop software components that allows the use of RDMA from within containers managed by Kubernetes.
+It differs from the previous projects it builds off of by allowing for more fine grained control over various aspects of the system, including the ability to set bandwidth limits and reserve bandwidth for specific Kubernetes pods.

 ## Introduction
-Please see the [introduction page](introduction.md) for further details.
+For a overview of the system, its design, and the problem it solves, see the [introduction page](introduction.md).

 ## Components
-Please see the [components page](components.md) for further details.
+For a description of each of the software components that are part of the project, see the [components page](components.md).

 ## Install
-Please see the [install page](install.md) for further details.
+For an installation guide, see the [install page](install.md).

 ## Helpful Commands and Tools
-Please see the [helpful commands and tools page](helpAndTools.md) for further details.
+A list of useful tools and commands outside of this project is available on the [helpful commands and tools page](helpAndTools.md).

 ## Glossary
-Please see the [glossary page](glossary.md) for further details.
+For definitions of terms and acronyms, see the [glossary page](glossary.md).